 2nd Street SE Reconstruction

-From June 11 to June 16, 2008 the City of Cedar Rapids was inundated by flood water from heavy rains that caused the Cedar River to rise above flood stage.
-The Cedar River flood stage for 2008 exceeded 1993 flood levels by 11 feet with the river cresting at 31.12 feet flood stage on June 13, 2008.
+The City of Cedar Rapids was inundated by floodwater from heavy rains that caused the Cedar River to rise above the flood stage.
+The Cedar River flood stage for 2008 exceeded 1993 flood levels by 11 feet with the river cresting at 31.12 feet flood stage.
 The Cedar River covered approximately 1,300 city blocks and approximately 9.2 square miles of residential and commercial areas.

-This project involved the reconstruction of approximately 7 blocks of 2nd Street SE, including replacement of sanitary and storm sewer and water main.
+The 2nd Street SE Reconstruction project involved approximately 7 blocks of 2nd Street SE, including the replacement of sanitary and storm sewer and water main.
 The $3 million project was funded jointly by the Federal Emergency Management Agency (FEMA) and the City of Cedar Rapids.

 - Removal and replacement of 2,600 feet of concrete pavement on 2nd Street SE